GeneralGrube/SET-Box-Timer/README.md

 4. Set up a <code>secrets.toml</code> file and copy its contents in the secrets section of the settings.
 For an example see below.
 Detailed setup instructions can be found [here](https://docs.streamlit.io/deploy/streamlit-community-cloud/deploy-your-app/secrets-management).

 ### Localization / Language support
 For now, German and English are supported.
 The language can be selected on startup.
-You can localize the app by adding a copying and renaming a file in the <code>translations</code> folder to your language.
+You can localize the app by copying and renaming a file in the <code>translations</code> folder to your language.
 In each language file (e.g. <code>de.json</code> each piece of text is represented by a key/value-pair in the form of <code>"[key]": "[value]",</code>.
 Example: <code>"puzzle_help_dialog_title": "Wie geht diese Aufgabe?",</code>.
 Just translate all the values to your language.
 If you complete a translation, please get in contact and share it.

 ### secrets.toml
 Your secrets.toml should look like this.
 Note the worksheet is specified in this example as opposed to the example from the streamlit Docs.